 UAHF is a legally separate, tax-exempt component unit of the University.
 UAHF is organized exclusively for charitable, scientific, and educational purposes in order to benefit the University.
-UAHF is governed by a 35-member board of trustees.
-Although the University does not control the timing or amount of receipts from UAHF, the majority of resources, or income thereon that UAHF holds and invests are restricted to the activities of the University by the donors.
+UAHF is governed by a 34-member board of trustees.
+Although the University does not control the timing or amount of receipts from UAHF, the majority of resources or income that UAHF holds and invests are restricted to the activities of the University by the donors.
 Because these restricted resources held by UAHF can only be used by, or for the benefit of, the University, UAHF is considered a component unit of the University.
-UAHF is reported in separate financial statements because of the difference in its reporting model, as further described below.
+UAHF is reported in separate financial statements because it does not meet the criteria to be blended with the University as described in GASB 61.

 UAHF is a not-for-profit organization that reports its financial results under the Financial Accounting Standard Board ("FASB") Statements.
 Most significant to UAHF's operations and reporting model is Accounting Standards Codification (ASC) 958, Not-for-Profit Entities.
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria presentation features.
 No modifications have been made to UAHF's financial information in the University's financial reporting entity for these differences; however, significant note disclosures (see Note 16) to UAHF's financial statements have been incorporated into the University's notes to the financial statements.
-During the years ended September 30, 2012 and 2011, UAHF distributed \$2,553,104 and \$1,902,080, respectively, to or for the University for both restricted and unrestricted purposes.
+During FY 2013 and 2012, UAHF distributed \$3,602,714 and \$2,553,104, respectively, to or for the University for both restricted and unrestricted purposes.
 Complete financial statements for UAHF can be obtained by calling 1-256-824-6350.

-The University is also affiliated with the Eminent Scholars Foundation, Alabama Engineering Foundation, UAH Alumni Association, UAH Athletic Association and UAH Foundation for Excellence.
-These entities' resources are not significant to the University; therefore, they do not constitute component units under the provisions of GASB 39.
+The University is also affiliated with the Eminent Scholars Foundation, Alabama Engineering Foundation and UAH Alumni Association.
+These entities' resources are not significant to the University; therefore, they are not included as component units under GASB guidance.

-Basis of Accounting: For financial reporting purposes, the University is considered a special-purpose government engaged only in business-type activities as defined by GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, an amendment of GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+Basis of Accounting: For financial reporting purposes, the University is considered a specialpurpose government engaged only in business-type activities as defined by GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, an amendment of GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
 Business-type activities are those that are financed in whole or in part by fees charged to external parties for goods or services.
-Accordingly, the financial statements of the University have been prepared in accordance with accounting principles generally accepted in the United States of America, including all applicable effective statements of the GASB and all statements of the FASB through November 30, 1989, using the economic measurement focus and the accrual basis of accounting.
+Accordingly, the financial statements of the University have been prepared in accordance with accounting principles generally accepted in the United States of America, as issued by the GASB, using the economic measurement focus and the accrual basis of accounting.
 Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.

-Net Assets: Net assets are classified into the following four categories according to external donor restrictions or availability of assets for satisfaction of University obligations:
+Net Position: Net position is classified into the following four categories according to external donor restrictions or availability of assets for satisfaction of University obligations: